ministryofjustice/correspondence_tool_staff/README.md

 # How to upgrade Ruby 2.5.x to Ruby 2.7.x on local environment

-1. Checkout the branch e.g master if the upgrade feature has merged, with ruby version defined as 2.7.2 in .ruby-version
+1. Checkout the branch with ruby version defined as 2.7.2 in .ruby-version

 2. Install Ruby 2.7.2